alukosdev/saa/terminology/acronyms.md

----
-icon: alert
----

-!!!warning
-This page is currently under revision.
-!!!

 !!!
 The [AWS Documentation Overview](https://aws.amazon.com/documentation-overview/){ target="_blank" } is an excellent reference for identifying and determing the official name of Amazon/AWS services.
 !!!